 Ok when it comes to badass theme songs, Wynonna Earp definitely ticks that box.
 This show has badass female characters, an element of fantasy, action, and of course a lesbian couple.

-Even better, this couple is functioning, healthy (as healthy as a relationship can be when you are fighting off the underworld) and neither of them is dead, always a bonus.
+Even better, this couple is functioning, and healthy (as healthy as a relationship can be when you are fighting off the underworld) and neither of them is dead, always a bonus.

 One of them is a police officer (win) and the other is Wynonnas sister, admittedly at first, Waverly is a bit annoying and whiny but she will grow on you.
 Plus even our black hearts melted watching the love story unfold between them.